2

 Salal nodded and slung a pack with his sparse gear over his shoulder.

 Unobserved, the SEAL team jumped their ram air chutes and steered them into the glacier landing zone, high in the Hindu Kush Mountains.
-As they were about to touch the snow field, the men released their clumsy leg mounted cargo packs which fell to the earth.
-They stalled their chutes for easy, low velocity landings.
+As they were about to touch the snow field, the men released their clumsy, leg-mounted cargo packs, which fell to the earth.
+They stalled their chutes for easy, low-velocity landings.
 Each man recovered his equipment and awkwardly struggled through the crusty snow to the rally point just to the east of the glacier.
-Quickly they donned Afghani native dress over their uniforms.
-If confronted by nomadic Taliban tribesmen or al Qu’ida security outposts, the costume would give them a moment for surprise and perhaps a bit more time to react.
-Black hooded ski masks were replaced with long tailed Afghani lunge which were twisted about each man’s head to provide protection to their wind exposed faces.
-Rather than the jump boots Matt had worn in the aircraft, he switched now to locally made, warm fleece lined, calf high yak leather boots.
-An ankle length chupan was wrapped round his body.
-The chupan fit like a cloak over big, loose fitting pants, a non-descript colorless shirt and a sleeveless baggy vest jacket.
-Beneath these outer garments the team wore under vests of Kevlar that covered their torsos, front and back.
+Quickly, they donned Afghani native dress over their uniforms.
+If confronted by nomadic Taliban tribesmen or al Qaeda security outposts, the costume would give them a moment for surprise and perhaps a bit more time to react.
+Black, hooded ski masks were replaced with long-tailed Afghani lunge, which were twisted about each man’s head to provide protection to their wind-exposed faces.
+Rather than the jump boots Matt had worn in the aircraft, he switched now to locally made, warm, fleece-lined, calf-high, yak leather boots.
+An ankle-length chupan was wrapped round his body.
+The chupan fit like a cloak over big, loose fitting pants, a nondescript colorless shirt, and a sleeveless baggy vest jacket.
+Beneath these outer garments, the team wore under vests of Kevlar that covered their torsos, front and back.

 A cheerless sun transformed the purple night to a chilled, blue blur of fog and swirling snow as morning came to life.
 Peaks, darkened by night, transformed from purple, blue-black shadows and black crevasses to softer, less ominous shades in the light of the dawn sky.
 Reconstituted and organized, the eight men, without conversation, deployed into tactical formation and moved off the ice and snow field.